-With over 39 years of experience in the local franchised PLB transportation sector, the Group is one of the leading franchised PLB operators in Hong Kong.
-Currently, the Group operates 60 franchised PLB routes with 361 PLBs and two residents' bus routes with three public buses ("PB(s)").
-The Group's fleet is well-equipped with environmentally friendly PLBs and state-of-the-art facilities, in particular, the long-wheeled PLBs that offer spacious seats to give enhanced sitting comfort for passengers.
+With over 40 years of experience in the local franchised PLB transportation sector, the Group is one of the leading franchised PLB operators in Hong Kong.
+Currently, the Group operates 61 franchised PLB routes with 354 PLBs and three residents' bus routes with five public buses ("PB(s)").
+The Group's fleet is well-equipped with environmentally friendly PLBs and state-of-the-art facilities, in particular, the long-wheeled PLBs that offer luggage racks and spacious seats to give enhanced sitting comfort for passengers.